thatrandomperson5/commanger-docs/docs/source/usage.rst

 ..

-    Gives args to the main function as kwargs. you can hanle them like this:
+    Gives args to the main function as kwargs. you can handle them like this:

 .. code::